nicegeo/nicegeo/CONTRIBUTING.md

 Do not push directly to main; work on an appropriately named branch and submit PRs (pull requests) instead.

 Try to separate individual features into individual PRs, rather than combining everything into a single large PR.

-If there are features that depend on other ones, e.g. feature Y depends on feature X,
+If a feature Y depends on another unimplemented feature X:
-- create a branch and make a PR for feature X
+- ensure feature X has a branch (and ideally a PR)
-- create another branch based on feature X's branch for feature Y
+- create another branch based on feature X's branch for feature Y (and ideally a draft PR)
-- create a PR with the base as feature X's branch.
-- Feature X should be merged before feature Y's PR, at which point the base for feature Y's PR can be switched to main.
+- ensure feature X is merged before feature Y
+- run `git merge main` in feature Y's branch (optional; GitHub will generally deal with this automatically when making PRs)
+- remove the draft status from the PR for feature Y

 Don't squash commits when merging; it is easier to track changes this way.
 Prefer to commit more often rather than less often on feature branches.